The Art Of Gushing Orgasms!

 Despite these scientific studies, there are still plenty of women who claim that female ejaculatory fluid in large quantities comes out of the vagina, and it’s not like pee and it’s not like prostatic fluid.

 The Tantric experts have a word for it – they call it Amrita or nectar of the gods.
-And the woman who writes this article makes a convincing case to support women who produce large quantities of clear fluid during a squirting orgasm and who insist that it’s not urine.
+And the woman who writes this article makes a convincing case to support women who produce large quantities of clear fluid during squirting orgasms and who insist that it’s not urine.

 She writes “Amrita is one of the greatest wonders of the world.
 People have tried to measure it, examine it, explain it, figure it out.
 There is no way to measure, or explain, the divine.”

-Does this help, or does it hinder the debate?
-Well, when people confuse it with squirting that’s unhelpful – I think a squirting orgasm is most likely the powerful expulsion of urine.
+Does this attitude to squirting orgasms help or hinder the debate?
+Well, when people confuse it with squirting that’s unhelpful – I think squirting orgasms are most likely to be the powerful expulsion of very dilute urine.

-Female ejaculation may be something else.
+Female ejaculation of Amrita may be something else.
 There’s a summary of some aspects of the argument here.

 By the way, it has to be said that most people who have tasted or smelled Amrita say it really does smell wonderful and taste good.
 And the quantity produced varies considerably – some women can soak the bed, other produce a dribble.